 There’s not much that distinguishes betting on NCAA football from betting on professional football, and we’ve already covered betting the NFL here.
-So we’ll keep this short and sweet, highlighting the few key distinctions that exist between betting on college kids and their well-compensated older brothers in the NFL, and why wagering on college ball is more attractive to some bettors.
+So we’ll keep this short and sweet, highlighting the few key distinctions that exist between wagering on college kids and their well-compensated older brothers in the NFL, and why college football betting is more attractive to some bettors.

 Bigger spreads (And what to do with them?)

 The biggest difference between NCAA and NFL football is the lack of parity.
 There are 128 programs in the FBS, and the gap between the best and worst teams is astronomical.

 As a result, you will see point spreads in college that will never see in the NFL.
 The most significant closing spread in NFL history is 27 points, and that’s only happened on two occasions.
 You’ll see numbers bigger than that on the NCAA board almost every weekend.
 (Side note: the odds will be posted every Sunday after the majority of the weekend’s games are over.)

 So, while options like teasers, explained here, are available for college, they aren’t particularly popular.
 This is because moving a 31-point spread by six points doesn’t make a huge impact.
 Since matchups are rarely on even footing, moneyline plays aren’t often worthwhile on their own. instead, they’re best stacked up in a parlay.
 That leaves spread betting and game totals as the only real options for single college bets on a weekly basis.

 Bigger totals (And what to do with them?)